SandorGyorfi/ShopMaster/readme.md

 - **GitHub:** A platform for hosting and sharing the project's source code.
 - **Visual Studio Code:** A popular code editor used for development.
 - **Axios:** A JavaScript library used for making HTTP requests from the frontend.
-- **FontAwesome:** An icon library used for adding icons to the user interface.
 - **Google Fonts:** Used for adding visually appealing fonts to the web pages.

 ## Future Technology Considerations